 This remote section of the prowling Queen Elizabeth National Park is famous for the tree climbing lions and attractive wilderness not to mention the alluring birds.

 The Tree Climbing Lions

-The Tree Climbing Lions in Ishasha: In the secluded plains of the popular rolling savannas of Queen Elizabeth National Park (Uganda’s most popular national park and the park with the highest species biodiversity) lays one of natures’ greatness and amazing adaptations.
+The Tree Climbing Lion in Ishasha: In the secluded plains of the popular rolling savannas of Queen Elizabeth National Park (Uganda’s most popular national park and the park with the highest species biodiversity) lays one of natures’ greatness and amazing adaptations.
 This sector of the park is probably the most remote, located in the Southern part of it –located approximately 90km from Mweya the main gateway through the park.

 The isolated sector is barely visited by many of the visitors that come to the park; however it stands as one of the most attractive game tracks in the area, for the varied wildlife including some of the big fives.
 This attractive

 compartment of wilderness prides of the mystifying population of tree climbing lions with about 40 lions and still growing.